codr7/nibl/README.md

 # Nibl

 ### Intro
-Nibl is a virtual Forth implementation that aims to be both simple to understand/extend/embed and practical, it currently weighs in at around 1kloc.
+Nibl is a Forth VM that aims to be simple to understand, extend and embed; it currently weighs in at around 1kloc.

 ### Building
 Nibl requires a C++ compiler and CMake to build.